Hamburjare/BikeApp/README.md

   * You can change the database root password in the ``docker-compose.yml`` file.
 Under the ``db`` service, change the ``MARIADB_ROOT_PASSWORD`` variable.
 Default value is ``Abc123``.
 Remember to change the password in the ``connectionString`` variable as well.
   * You can change the database name in the ``docker-compose.yml`` file.
 Under the ``db`` service, change the ``MARIADB_DATABASE`` variable.
 Default value is ``bikeapp``.
 Remember to change the database name in the ``connectionString`` variable as well.
   * All the ports etc. are configured in the ``docker-compose.yml`` file.
+  * If you go to [http://localhost:5000/api/stations](http://localhost:5000/api/stations) in your browser, and you see the following message ``Unable to connect to any of the specified MySQL hosts.``, it means that you have to change the database connection string's ``host.docker.internal`` to your IP address.
+  * After you have changed the database connection string, you have to rebuild the docker image.
+You can do so by running the following command in the root folder of the project:

+    ```bash
+    docker-compose up -d --build
+    ```

 ## Installation
   1. Clone the repository
-  2. Make sure you have .NET Core SDK 6.0 installed.
-You can find the installation instructions [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
-  3. Run the following command in the ``csvimport`` folder of the project and wait for the script to finish:

-    dotnet run

-  4. Make sure you have docker installed.
+  2. Make sure you have docker installed.
 You can find the installation instructions [here](https://docs.docker.com/get-docker/).
-  5. Make sure you have docker-compose installed.
+  3. Make sure you have docker-compose installed.
 You can find the installation instructions [here](https://docs.docker.com/compose/install/).
-  6. Run the following command in the root folder of the project:
+  4. Run the following command in the root folder of the project:

     docker-compose up -d

-  7. Wait for the docker container(s) to start.
+  5. Wait for the docker container(s) to start.
 It can take a while the first time you run it.
+  6. Database population can take a while.
+You can check the progress by running the following command:

+    docker logs import

-  8. Open the browser and go to [http://localhost:5000/swagger](http://localhost:5000/swagger) to play with the API.
+  7. Open the browser and go to [http://localhost:5000/swagger](http://localhost:5000/swagger) to play with the API.
-  9. Open the browser and go to [http://localhost:8000](http://localhost:8000) to play with the web app.
+  8. Open the browser and go to [http://localhost:8000](http://localhost:8000) to play with the web app.

 ## Usage
   ### Frontend